High Evolutionary: Fictional character biography

-When Jonathan Drew returned to Wundagore where he was possessed by the ghost of the 6th century magician Magnus, he warned that the citadel had been constructed upon the place where the malevolent Elder God Chthon had been banished.
-He began to train the New Men in the ways of combat and chivalry of his time, until they eventually came to refer to themselves as the "Knights of Wundagore", and to Wyndham as the "Lord High Evolutionary".
+When Jonathan Drew returned to Wundagore where he was possessed by the ghost of the 6th-century magician Magnus, he warned that the citadel had been constructed upon the place where the malevolent Elder God Chthon had been banished.
+He began to train the New Men in the ways of combat and chivalry of his time until they eventually came to refer to themselves as the "Knights of Wundagore", and to Wyndham as the "Lord High Evolutionary".
 In 1958, Magnus's fears came to pass when Baron Russoff attempted to use the ancient magical tome known as the Darkhold to cure himself of his lycanthropy, inadvertently freeing Chthon from imprisonment.
 The Knights held him off and Magnus was able to re-bind Chthon.
 However, on this same night, a pregnant woman named Magda sought refuge at the citadel and gave birth to twin children there.
-Although she fled after childbirth, the moment of Chthon's defeat coincided with the birth of the children, and the baby girl was touched with the demon's magic.
+Although she fled after childbirth, the moment of Chthon's defeat coincided with the birth of the children, and the baby girl was touched by the demon's magic.
 Wyndham attempted to find foster parents for the children, but when met with failure, they were placed in stasis for decades until suitable candidates were found.
 Raised by Roma Django and Marya Maximoff, the twins grew up to be the superheroes Quicksilver and the Scarlet Witch, the latter wielding chaos magic as a result of Chthon's influence.

 In the modern era, the High Evolutionary encountered the Asgardian thunder god, Thor.
 Alongside Thor, the High Evolutionary battled the Man-Beast (one of the New Men) and his evil New Men.

 Wyndham eventually saw the world as a far too confining place, so he converted his scientific research citadel into a spaceship, exploring the stars with his New Men.
 He later settled his New Men on a planet, Wundagore II, while he stayed on one of the planet's moons and began work on a detailed replica of Earth to be located on the opposite side of the Sun.
 There his New Men regressed to bestial behavior and revolted against him.
-He captured the Hulk, intending to evolve him forward by a million years.
+He captured the Hulk, intending to evolve him by a million years.
 However, his experiment was interrupted by the New Men, who fatally wounded their former master.
 In desperation, he performed the experiment meant for the Hulk on himself, evolving into a godlike being.
 In this enlightened state, he was repulsed by his tampering with evolution and devolved the surviving New Men before willing his own existence to dissolve and become one with the cosmos.

 The High Evolutionary eventually returned to human form and finished his creation, Counter-Earth.
 Although Counter-Earth was supposed to be a temporary structure that would be evolved into a paradise, the Man-Beast corrupted the process, and Counter-Earth became an imperfect world.
 By this time the High Evolutionary had adopted Adam Warlock and bestowed him with the Soul Gem, dispatching him to redeem Counter-Earth.
-The High Evolutionary aided Adam Warlock against Man-Beast and his agents.
+The High Evolutionary aided Warlock against Man-Beast and his agents.